hotdaamn/asuswrt-merlin-wiki/Transfer a backup to a remote location using Rsync through a SSH tunnel between 2 Asus routers.md

 >  `swapon /tmp/mnt/RT-1080/myswapfile`

 > `#Set the _swappiness _ .
-This is the parameter that decice how aggressive is the swapping process.
+This is the parameter that decide how aggressive is the swapping process.
 Could be set from 0 to 100.
 At 0 the router won't swap unless it hits the "no more available memory" state.
 By default: 60`

 >  `echo 20 > /proc/sys/vm/swappiness`